-An electronic copy of this module guide is available for participants on the project web site.
+An electronic copy of this module guide is available for participants on the project web site (www.PHWB-project.com)

-Equality and Diversity
+Equality and Diversity FOR DISCUSSION

 This Pupil Health and Well-Being Project values and respects the diversity offered in a pluralistic society.
 We aim to provide a learning community that actively challenges inequality and injustice.
 For us this means: